InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 The sermon helps to synchronize to congregation in a certain sense--to get them to be of the same spirit.
 There are various formats for this, including a congregation-driven sharing of testimony.
+May include a recitation of popular saints and martyers.

 ### Hymns